 His work was a mixture of expressive modernism and brick gothic, stark facades contrasted with subtle roof finishes, abstract pillared fronts with pointed arches, gateways and towers.
 His designs were strongly inspired by the Marienburg – the castle of the Teutonic order in what is now called Malbrok in Poland.

 Hidden in the inner courtyard of quaint Prenzlauer Berg street, the Umspannwerk Marienburg as it was formerly known, was built in 1928 as an electric substation.
 It survived the second world war undamaged and was in active use right up until the early 1990s when it was decommissioned.
+Oddly enough, many of East Germany powerplants and substations were decomisioned shortly after the German reunification – just like all its nuclear powerplants, like the Kernkraftwerk Greifswald.
+One can only wonder why.
 The buildings were renovated and repurposed by a media group and now houses offices and multiple printing companies.

 If you can manage to avert your eyes from the impressive brick building and surrounding street art, you’ll notice a somewhat grubby looking car port.
 And its exactly this car port which should excite cold war history enthusiasts – because what you’re looking at is a….
 Car Port.
 But not just any Car Port.
 This grubby, wavy, plastic looking thing is one of the few remaining original pieces of the Border checkpoint Bornholmer Straße.[irp posts=”10170″ name=”111 Places in Berlin – Nr 86: The S-Bahnhof Siemensstadt”]